 Extraordinary circumstances include political instability, extreme weather conditions, medical emergencies, air traffic control restrictions, acts of terrorism and the like.

 N.B.
 In 2018, the European Court of Justice made an important ruling in this area which stated that internal ‘wildcat strikes’ by flight staff do not qualify as extraordinary circumstances.
-This means that airlines are obligated to compensate travelers for flight delays when an airline strike is the cause of the flight disruption.
+This means that airlines are obligated to pay EU airline compensation to travelers for flight delays when an airline strike is the cause of the flight disruption.

 Once your flight arrives at its final destination 3 hours later than scheduled, you are entitled to EU flight delay compensation.

-The amount of compensation you are entitled to for a disrupted flight rests on 2 factors:
+The amount of EU airline compensation you are entitled to for a disrupted flight rests on 2 factors:

-Our chart makes it easier to see how much you’re entitled to:
+Our chart makes it easier to see how much flight delayed compensation EU you’re entitled to: